utelecon/utelecon.github.io/src/pages/en/microsoft/index.md

 **Available only to faculty and staff**

 An email account with the domain `@mail.u-tokyo.ac.jp` is provided as a "staff email" (application required).
-For an explanation of the usage procedure, including how to apply, please see the **[Email System for Staff](https://univtokyo.sharepoint.com/sites/utokyoportal/wiki/d/Email_system_for_staff.aspx)** page on the UTokyo Portal (accessible only to faculty and staff).
+For an explanation of the usage procedure, including how to apply, please see the **[Email System for Staff](https://univtokyo.sharepoint.com/sites/utokyoportal/wiki/d/Email_system_for_staff.aspx)** page on the UTokyo Portal (accessible only to faculty and staff and written in only Japanese).

 ### Other systems provided by Microsoft
 {:#misc}